Gongheyang/kafka/README.md

 build directory (`${project_dir}/bin`) clashes with Kafka's scripts directory and we don't use Gradle's build directory to avoid known issues with this configuration.

-When developing Kafka in IntelliJ, **it is recommended to set the project SDK to Java 17**.
-While some modules, such as client and streams, support Java 11 as the minimum version, most modules require Java 17.
-Setting the SDK to Java 17 provides the best compromise for code navigation and overall development experience.

-Expected IntelliJ Behavior
-Due to Kafka's use of Gradle and varying module-level Java version requirements:
+IntelliJ Language Level awareness:

-- IntelliJ will automatically check Java syntax and compatibility for each module based on the Java version specified in the module's `build.gradle` file.
-- IntelliJ does not automatically configure the correct Java version for each module in Structure > Project Settings > Modules.
+IntelliJ will automatically check Java syntax and compatibility for each module, even if the Java version is not explicitly set in the Structure > Project Settings > Modules.

 ### Publishing the streams quickstart archetype artifact to maven ###
 For the Streams archetype project, one cannot use gradle to upload to maven; instead the `mvn deploy` command needs to be called at the quickstart folder: